 Can ants survive in a car engine?

 Ants are highly adaptable to cold and hot environmental conditions.
-However, these cannot survive in the extremely hot environments of the engines.
+However, these cannot survive in extremely hot environments.

-These can stay there for weeks when you do not drive them because the hood compartment remains cool.
-However, the temperature of the engine compartment increases when you drive your vehicle.
+These can stay in the car engine for weeks when you do not drive them because the hood compartment remains cool.
+However, the temperature of this compartment increases when you drive your vehicle.

 Temperature becomes extremely high when you move on hills, have low oil levels, have less fuel, and have faulty combustion components.